astropy/astroquery/docs/sdss/sdss.rst

     >>> template = SDSS.get_spectral_template('qso')

-The variable "template" is a list of PyFITS HDUList objects (same object as "sp" in the above example).
+The variable "template" is a list of `~astropy.io.fits.HDUList` objects (same object as "sp" in the above example).
 In this case there is only one result, but in a few cases there are multiple templates available to choose from (e.g. the "galaxy" spectral template will actually return 3 templates).